 Advisor/advisee groups are comprised of two students and one staff that meet once a week.
 Groups stay the same all year, emphasizing the importance of building lasting connections.
 Staff advisors provide a mature and sympathetic perspective as they serve as advocates, mentors, trusted companions, and role models.
 Having this safe and reliable space to talk about their emotions provides students with the message that they are seen and valued.

-Life skills that students learn while at our progressive boarding school include:
+Life skills that students learn while at AMS include:

 - washing dishes